JetBrains/kotlin/DEBUGGING.md

 ### Known issues
-- stepping in imported inline functions
+- stepping in imported inline functions does not work
-- inspection is not implemented for (val) variables.
+- sometimes single stepping works incorrectly in other scenarious
+- variable inspections may not work properly

 _Note:_ Support DWARF 2 specification means that debugger tool recognize Kotlin as C89, because till DWARF 5 specification, there is no identifier for Kotlin language type in specification.